Community Property and Divorce

 In situations where the couple can’t agree on how to divide certain property, the court will be the one to decide how the community property will be divided.

-As such, getting proper representations from Stearns Kim & Stearns & Ryan will be important to make the process run smoothly.
+As such, getting proper representations from Stearns & Ryan Lawyers will be important to make the process run smoothly.